 The process of developing new drugs and/or therapeutic products is inherently complex, time-consuming, expensive and uncertain.
 We must make long-term investments and commit significant resources before knowing whether our development programs will result in products that will receive regulatory approval and achieve market acceptance.
-Investigational product candidates that appear to be promising at all stages of development may not reach the market for a number of reasons.
-Investigational product candidates may be found ineffective or may cause harmful side effects during clinical trials, may take longer to progress through clinical trials than had been anticipated, may not be able to achieve the pre-defined clinical endpoints due to statistical anomalies even though clinical benefit may have been achieved, may fail to receive necessary regulatory approvals, may prove impracticable to manufacture in commercial quantities at reasonable cost and with acceptable quality, or may fail to achieve market acceptance.
-Historically, our development efforts have been focused on products for sexual and postmenopausal health.
-While we have experience in managing Phase 1 through Phase 3 clinical trials in support of various indications, we do not have any prior experience in managing Phase 3 clinical trials for obesity or diabetes.
-There can be no assurance that we will be successful with the limited experience and resources we have available at the present time relating to obesity or diabetes.
+Investigational drug candidates that appear to be promising at all stages of development may not reach the market for a number of reasons.
+Investigational drug candidates may be found ineffective or may cause harmful side effects during clinical trials, may take longer to progress through clinical trials than had been anticipated, may not be able to achieve the pre-defined clinical endpoints due to statistical anomalies even though clinical benefit may have been achieved, may fail to receive necessary regulatory approvals, may prove impracticable to manufacture in commercial quantities at reasonable cost and with acceptable quality, or may fail to achieve market acceptance.

-We are largely dependent on the success of our two product candidates in Phase 3 clinical development: Qnexa, for treatment of obesity, and avanafil, for treatment of erectile dysfunction, and cannot be certain that either product candidate will receive regulatory approval or be successfully commercialized.
+We are largely dependent on the success of our two investigational drug candidates: Qnexa, for treatment of obesity, and avanafil, for treatment of erectile dysfunction, and cannot be certain that either drug candidate will receive timely regulatory approval, if at all, or be successfully commercialized.

-We currently have only a limited number of product candidates in clinical development, and our business currently depends on their successful development and commercialization.
-The research, testing, manufacturing, labeling, approval, sale, marketing and distribution of drug products are subject to extensive regulation by the U.S. Food and Drug Administration, or FDA, and other regulatory authorities in the United States and other countries, which regulations differ from country to country.
+We currently have only a limited number of product candidates in clinical development, and our business currently depends on their successful development and, if approved, commercialization.
+The research, testing, manufacturing, labeling, approval, sale, marketing and distribution of drug products are subject to extensive regulation by the U.S. Food and Drug Administration, or FDA, and other regulatory authorities in the United States and other countries, which regulations differ by agency and country.
 We are not permitted to market our product candidates in the United States until we receive approval of a new drug application, or NDA, from the FDA, or in any foreign countries until we receive the requisite approval from the regulatory authorities of such countries.

 Regulatory approval of an NDA or NDA supplement is not guaranteed.
 Despite the time and expense exerted, failure can occur at any stage, and we could encounter problems that cause us to abandon clinical trials or to repeat or perform additional pre-clinical studies and clinical trials.
-The number of pre-clinical studies and clinical trials that will be required for FDA approval varies depending on the drug candidate, the disease or condition that the drug candidate is designed to target and the regulations applicable to any particular drug candidate.
-The FDA can delay, limit or deny approval of a drug candidate for many reasons, including:
+The number of pre-clinical studies and clinical trials that will be required for FDA approval varies depending on the product candidate, the disease or condition that the product candidate is designed to target and the regulations applicable to any particular product candidate.
+The FDA can delay, limit or deny approval of a product candidate for many reasons, including:

-- the FDA may not deem a product candidate safe and effective; - the FDA may not find the data from pre-clinical studies and clinical trials sufficient to support approval; - the FDA may require additional pre-clinical or clinical studies; - the FDA may not accept our stability data for commercial product; - · the FDA may not approve of our third-party manufacturers' processes and facilities; - the FDA may not accept our NDA submission (which is expected to be electronic) due to, among other reasons, the formatting of the submission; or - the FDA may change its approval policies, adopt new regulations or provide new guidance with significant requirements not currently included or considered for new drugs seeking NDA approval.
+- the FDA may not deem a product candidate safe and effective; - the FDA may not find the data from pre-clinical studies and clinical trials sufficient to support approval; - the FDA may require additional pre-clinical or clinical studies; - the FDA may not accept our stability data for commercial product; - the FDA may not approve of our third-party manufacturers' processes and facilities; - · Although the FDA accepted our electronic NDA submission for Qnexa, it may not accept future NDA submissions from us due to, among other reasons, the formatting of the submission; or - the FDA may change its approval policies, adopt new regulations or provide new guidance with significant requirements not currently included or considered by us when seeking NDA approval.